-6 Simple Ways to Be Happier in the Kitchen
+6 Ways to Restore Calm and Happiness in Your Kitchen

 Some people say that cooking and being in their kitchen is their happy place.
 They call to mind positive family memories and meals served there.
 For others, the kitchen is a reminder of past failures — like burned dishes and failed recipes.
 The kitchen can also feel like a pressure cooker, and cooking may quickly feel more like a chore than an enjoyable experience.